Thulinma/ACNLPatternTool/src/data/qr_instructions.md

-To scan QR codes in Animal Crossing New Horizons, you will need to do the following:
+Download and save your QR code.
+Add your artwork to your Animal Crossing: New Horizons game via NookLink.

-1. Download the Nintendo Switch Online app for your mobile device
+1. Get the Nintendo Switch App and set up NookLink to connect your real-life smartphone to your Animal Crossing Nintendo Switch.
-2. Link your Nintendo account
+2. Scan your QR code using the Nintendo Switch App
-3. From the 'Game-Specific Services' section, select Animal Crossing New Horizons
-4. Select 'Designs'
-5. Scan QR Code
+3. In Animal Crossing, use your NookPhone to download designs into your custom designs app.

+More detailed step-by-step instructions here.